 However, the DCCP handshake packets DCCP-Request and DCCP-Response have Application Data fields and can carry user data during the DCCP handshake, and this creates the opportunity to perform the handshakes partially in parallel.
-DTLS client implementations MAY choose to transmit the ClientHello message in the DCCP-Request packet.
-DTLS server implementations MAY choose to respond to a ClientHello message received in a DCCP-Request packet with a HelloVerifyRequest message, if denial of service countermeasures are to be used, or a ServerHelloDone message otherwise, in the DCCP-Response packet.
-DTLS servers MAY also choose to delay the response until the handshake completes and then send the response in a DCCP-Data packet.
+DTLS client implementations MAY choose to transmit one or more DTLS records (typically containing DTLS handshake messages or parts of them) in the DCCP-Request packet.
+A DTLS server implementation MAY choose to process these records as usual, and if it has one or more DTLS records to send as a response (typically containing DTLS handshake messages or parts of them), it MAY include those records in the DCCP-Response packet.
+DTLS servers MAY also choose to delay the response until the DCCP handshake completes and then send the DTLS response in a DCCP-Data packet.